Skills

 # Web Researcher

-Use the brave_search tool to find current information online.
+Use the brave.search tool to find current information online.

 ## When to Use